Opting Out of PF: What Steps Are Needed for Employees Earning Over Rs. 6500?

 Dear Vipul,

 You will find the provision of exemption from EPF under Para 2 (f) of the Employees' P.F.
 Funds Scheme, 1952.
 However, it is important to note that only new entrants whose basic salary or wages (basic + DA) exceed Rs.
 6500 can benefit from this provision.
 Old employees who are EPF members and exceed the Rs.
 6500 salary limit due to increments should not be excluded from the scope of the act; they will remain members, and PF deductions will be based on the ceiling of Rs.
 6500.
-Additionally, those who have withdrawn their PF upon reaching the age of superannuation or older than 55 also qualify for the exemption.
+Additionally, those who have withdrawn their PF upon reaching the age of superannuation or are older than 55 also qualify for the exemption.
 Form 11 is typically used for previous EPF/EPS details and not for exemption purposes.

 Hope you understand the provisions.